DMTrack: Spatio-Temporal Multimodal Tracking via Dual-Adapter: Experiments

 \subsection{Ablation Study}

 \textbf{Component Analysis}.
-In Table.~\ref{tab:ab_1}, comprehensive ablation studies are conducted to analyze key components of our proposed approach.
+In Table.~\ref{tab:ab_1}, comprehensive ablation studies are conducted to analyze key components of DMTrack.
 We select AUC in LasHeR, PR in DepthTrack, and AUC in VisEvent as the evaluation metrics.
 From the results, we observed that the incorporation of temporal information is the most critical factor for performance improvements.
 When both the memory bank and STMA are removed from the model, DMTrack is reduced to a non-temporal tracker, resulting in the most significant performance degradation.
 The incorporation of STMA, built upon the memory bank, yields substantial benefits, which demonstrates its ability to facilitate the model in learning the appearance evolution of the target in the memory bank.
-Additionally, the results reveal that either the absence of basic modality complementary prompts (resulting in blocked bidirectional information flow) or the lack of modality-aware complementary prompts leads to severe performance degradation, with the latter deficiency exhibiting a more detrimental impact.
+Additionally, the results reveal that either the absence of basic modality complementary prompts (resulting in blocked bidirectional information flow) or the lack of modality-aware complementary prompts leads to severe performance degradation.

 \textbf{Memory Bank Size}.
-In DMTrack, a key aspect of our design is the incorporation of a memory bank comprised of historical frames.
+In DMTrack, a key design is the incorporation of a memory bank comprised of historical frames.
 The historical states provide critical cues of target changes and motion trajectories.
 The memory bank size represents the length of the temporal information we maintain.
 In multimodal tasks, different modalities exhibit varying sensitivities to temporal information.
 Excessive temporal information can introduce disruptive noise, increasing the learning burden for the model.
 Therefore, as shown in Table.~\ref{tab:ab_2}, we explore the optimal memory bank size for each modality.

 \textbf{Ablation of STMA}.
 STMA is a critical component of DMTrack, responsible for facilitating the capture of inner-modal spatio-temporal cues.
 Therefore, we conduct ablation studies on whether parameters are shared across modalities and the size of the hidden states.
 The results are presented in Table.~\ref{tab:ab_3}.
 We found that when the spatio-temporal information across the two modality video streams is modeled using shared parameters, performance significantly degrades.
 This supports our hypothesis that video streams from different modalities exhibit distinctly different spatio-temporal information densities, and thus, separate parameters should be employed.
 We further investigated the optimal hidden state size of STMA for every modality.